adsr/irslackd/README.md

     $ ./irslackd
     ```

-5. [Authorize irslackd][2] on your Slack workspace.
-Note the access token.
+    By default irslackd listens on `127.0.0.1:6697`.
+Set the env vars
+    `IRSLACKD_LISTEN_PORT` and `IRSLACKD_LISTEN_HOST` to change the listen
+    address.

+5. Follow the link below to obtain an irslackd token for your Slack workspace:

    [![Authorize irslackd](https://platform.slack-edge.com/img/add_to_slack.png)][2]

+   Select the desired workspace in the dropdown in the upper right corner.
+Click
+   'Authorize', and copy the access token.
+It will look something like this:

+   `xoxp-012345678901-012345678901-012345678901-0123456789abcdef0123456789abcdef`

-6. In your IRC client, e.g., WeeChat:
+6. Connect to irslackd via your IRC client, e.g., WeeChat:
     ```
     /server add irslackd_workspace localhost/6697
     /set irc.server.irslackd_workspace.ssl on